tcmacdonald/intro-to-javascript/data/class-three.md

 ## HTML Forms

-You can use JavaScript to get values from a form...
+You can use jQuery to get values from a form...

     $('#name').val();
     $('select#dinosaur').val();